asreview/asreview/docs/source/datasets.rst

 ========

-To perform an systematic review, ASReview LAB requires a dataset representing all records (e.g., abstracs of scientific papers) obtained in a systematic search.
+To perform an systematic review, ASReview LAB requires a dataset representing all records (e.g., abstracts of scientific papers) obtained in a systematic search.
 To create such a dataset for a systematic review, typically an `online library search <https://asreview.nl/the-importance-of-abstracts/>` is performed for all studies related to a particular topic.